...

 The Best Guide to Nakamise Street’s Top Zenkōji Specialties

-Nakamise-dōri Street (仲見世通り) in front of Zenkōji Temple is the street between the temples at Niōmon Gate and Sanmon Gate.
+Nakamise-dōri Street (仲見世通り) in front of Zenkoji Temple, between the Niōmon Gate and Sanmon Gate.
 Amongst the many shops and restaurants lined up on the sides of the street, it shouldn’t be a surprise that many tourists would have a hard time deciding which shops to visit.
 So read on for our recommended shops and tips.
 A few hidden gems are also included!

 Although not all seven specialties have survived the test of time, there are still three that you should be able to try!

-Back in the Edo period (1603 – 1867), there were seven local specialties sold at the shops around Zenkōji that pilgrims would often bring home as souvenirs after visiting the temple.
-The seven specialties were known as the Seven Specialties of Zenkōji (善光寺七名物).
+Back in the Edo period (1603 – 1867), seven local specialties were sold at shops around Zenkoji, which pilgrims often brought home as souvenirs after visiting the temple.
+The seven specialties were known as the Seven Specialties of Zenkoji (善光寺七名物).

 One of the three is Sangokuichi no Amazake (三国一の甘酒).
-The non-alcoholic fermented rice drink is sold at several shops on the street as well as the cafe at Jyōyama Park (城山公園).
+The non-alcoholic fermented rice drink is sold at several street shops and at the café at Jyoyama Park (城山公園).

-Tip: Sotetsu Fresa Inn Nagano Zenkojiguchi is a nice hotel to spend a night after a day of exploration around Nagano Station.
+Tip: Sotetsu Fresa Inn Nagano Zenkojiguchi is a nice place to stay after a day of exploring around Nagano Station.
+While the rooms aren’t big, we enjoyed our 4-day stay.
+The staff there are friendly and patient.

 Explore Nakamise-dōri Street With a Guided Tour

-If you prefer to be guided when you visit Nakamise-dōri Street or want to join one of the interesting activities, how about joining one of the below tours?
+If you prefer to be guided on Nakamise-dōri Street or want to join one of the interesting activities, how about joining one of the following tours?

 Sake Buns (酒饅頭) at Tsuruya (酒饅頭本舗つるや)

-Back in the Edo period, the Kanai River (鐘鋳川) flowed in front of Zenkōji Temple.
+Back in the Edo period, the Kanai River (鐘鋳川) flowed in front of Zenkoji Temple.
 Along the river, many shops sold Manjū.
-However, as the Kanai River cannot be seen today as it flows underground, the Manjū shops do not exist anymore.
+However, as the Kanai River is not visible today because it flows underground, the Manjū shops no longer exist.

 Manjū was originally from China.
 Monks who traveled to China to study Buddhism brought the recipe back to Japan in the Muromachi period (1336 – 1573).
 Instead of having pork or other meat as the main ingredient, bean paste was used as Japanese monks did not consume meat back then.

 This is why Tsuruya, which opened in 1779, has been selling Sake Manjū instead of pork buns.
-The buns from the shop have a slightly pleasant scent of sake, making it the perfect snack to share with your families and friends when you visit Zenkōji!
+The shop’s buns have a slightly pleasant sake scent, making them the perfect snack to share with your family and friends when you visit Zenkoji!

 Tsuruya’s Business Hours and Access Information

-• The shop is open from 9 am to 4 pm or until sold out daily except Wednesdays.
+• The shop is open from 9 am to 4 pm or until sold out daily except Wednesdays and Tuesday afternoon.

 • If Wednesday is a public holiday, the shop will open.